This is the process a trainee goes through when building a successful portfolio of evidence:

-Trainees may be anywhere on the training cycle or even in more than one place on the training cycle at any given time, but for the sake of picking a starting point, let's assume that you are at the beginning of your training or training year and need to start setting objectives.
+Trainees may be anywhere on the training cycle or even in more than one place on the training cycle at any given time, but for the sake of picking a starting point, let's assume that you are at the beginning of your training or training level and need to start setting objectives.

 Your online portfolio contains a Personal Development Plan (PDP) which, when you add them, will contain your PDP Items.
 Here are some of the functions we have included to help you build your PDP in the online portfolio system.

 - Mark PDP Items as complete once they have been achieved

 - Comment on PDP items